12 Feb

 A successful ERP project: the path to a good specification sheet

-The specification sheet can be created for each ERP projectt be a real burden.
-Also because it plays a key role from start to finish.
-At the beginning it functions as a contractually important document, then it becomes a guideline and at the end of the project it is the checklist.
-The people behind the specifications are the future users.
-But how can the people "in the know" convey important content in such a way that it is also understandable for the user?
-ERP provider is clearly comprehensible?
+The specification sheet can be created for each ERP projectcan be a real burden.
+This is also because it plays a crucial role from start to finish.
+Initially, it functions as an important contractual document, then it becomes a guideline, and at the end of the project, it is the checklist.
+The people behind the requirements specification are the future users.
+But how can the „experts“ convey important content in such a way that it is also understandable for the ERP provider is clearly comprehensible?

 Versino Financial Suite for SAP Business One Finance